 Changes in the Earth's gravity field and elastic deformation of the solid Earth give rise to spatial differences in the sea level rise pattern [Mitrovica and Milne, 2003].
-For example, near an ice sheet losing mass in the Antarctic, reduced gravitational attraction between the ice and the nearby ocean causes sea level to fall, despite the global sea level rise [Mitrovica et al., 2011].
-In the Climate Atlas, we adopted the factor of 1.1 for the sea level signal from Antarctica for the whole of Denmark, following the sea level fingerprint from Mitrovica et al. [2009].
+For example, near an ice sheet losing mass in the Antarctic, reduced gravitational attraction between the ice and the nearby ocean causes the sea level to fall, despite the global sea level rise [Mitrovica et al., 2011].
+In the Climate Atlas, we adopted the factor of 1.1 for the sea level signal from Antarctica for the whole of Denmark, following the sea level fingerprint from Mitrovica et al. [2009], which is the same as in the AR6 SLR datasets.

 Regional ocean dynamics, that is, ocean currents, have an associated sea level signal.
-For instance the Gulf Stream has a sea level signal of about 1 m.
-A change of ocean currents will have an impact on sea level change.
+For instance, the Gulf Stream has a sea level signal of about 1 m.
+A change in ocean currents will have an impact on sea level change.
 Similarly, a change in the average wind patterns in coastal areas changes the push of the wind on the water towards the coast, giving rise to local sea level change.
-The dynamic effects are included in ocean models of climate change depending on scales resolved.
+The dynamic effects are included in ocean models of climate change depending on the scales resolved.